airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 them.
 This is known as the *fetch-execute cycle*.
 The CPU contains the following elements to accomplish this:

--   Program Counter
+-   Program Counter.

--   Instruction Decoder
+-   Instruction Decoder.

--   Data bus
+-   Data bus.

--   General-purpose registers
+-   General-purpose registers.

--   Arithmetic and logic unit
+-   Arithmetic and logic unit.

 The *program counter* is used to tell the computer where to fetch the next instruction from.
 We mentioned earlier that there is no difference